 Where to Get

 It’s available at every post office and convenience stores in Japan.
-Price is the same as regular cards (52 yen).
-You get to pick designs you like.
+Price is the same as regular cards.
+You have options to pick designs you like.

 How to Write Nengajo

 Alright, let’s get started.
 I normally use a calligraphy pen for writing Nengajo cards.
 It gives a good touch.

 （2016/12/11 17:03時点 ）

 （2016/12/11 17:05時点 ）

 Write the receiver’s and sender’s info on the front side.

 Normally it starts with a greeting like “Happy New Year” (if it occurs you to write, ‘あけましておめでとうございます’ would be an easy one), messages for wishing well-being, good relationships,etc, date (2018 元旦: 2018 January 1st), and your name.
 It’s okay if you write in English.
 I believe your friends would feel your sincerity especially if you add your own message.

 Did You Know?